 Veteran’s Education Benefits

-Military service members and family members that qualify to use education benefits may apply for benefits by contacting Veteran Student Services in 209 Student Services Building.
+Military service members and family members that qualify to use education benefits may apply for benefits by contacting Veteran Resource Center in G020 Hodges Library.

 Service members, veterans, and dependents of veterans who are eligible beneficiaries of United States Department of Veterans Affairs education benefits or other governmentally funded educational assistance, subject to the conditions and guidelines set forth in Tennessee Code Annotated 49-7-104 as amended, may elect, upon formal application, to defer payment of required tuition and fees until the final day of the term for which the deferment has been requested.
 Application for the deferment must be made no later than fourteen days after the beginning of the term, and the amount of the deferment shall not exceed the total monetary benefits to be received for the term.
 Students who have been granted deferments are expected to make timely payments on their outstanding tuition and fees balance once education benefits are being delivered, and eligibility for such deferment shall terminate if the student fails to abide by any applicable rule or regulation, or to act in good faith in making timely payments.
 This notice is published pursuant to Public Chapter 279, Acts of 2003, effective July 1, 2003.

 Students who are called to active military duty during a term of enrollment should contact the Office of the University Registrar for assistance with withdrawal and readmission procedures.